microsoft/CCF/sphinx/source/developers/threading.rst

 =========

 CCF allows for commands to be executed on multiple threads.
-This is done to increase transaction throughput while attempting to limit the affect on transaction latency.
+This is done to increase transaction throughput while attempting to limit the effect on transaction latency.

 Consistency
 -----------